Counselling services: How to find a therapist

 At your first appointment, you should be told about what happens with your therapy records or notes – from the type of information collected to who’ll have access (including government agencies).
 All counsellors, psychotherapists, psychologists, nurses and doctors are legally required to make this clear under privacy law.

 Check how long your notes will be retained and how they’ll eventually be destroyed.
-If you switch providers, the first will transfer your documentation.
 You can ask to be notified when your records are wiped.
+If you switch providers, you’ll be asked to signed an informed consent so your documentation can be sent to your new therapist.

 This may not be your highest priority at the beginning, but your therapist should always be open to discussing the safeguards surrounding your information.